martijnsark/Project_Data_Visualization/README.md

 ## The process and goal:

-Our school was acting as the client.
-Our client wanted a game, website, or app that would display data with visuals based on any pre-selected subject they had chosen.
+Our school acted as a client.
+Our client wanted a game, website or app that would display data with visuals based on a pre-chosen topic from a selection of topics already chosen by our school.

 Our team ended up choosing the environment as the topic.
 It was still a wide subject, so we narrowed it down to annual trees planted worldwide vs. annual trees cut down worldwide.